 What if I was adopted or in a legal guardianship when I turned 18 years old?

-If you were adopted or placed in a legal guardianship, you still may be eligible to go back into foster care if your legal guardian/adoptive parent passes away or is no longer supporting you.
+If you were adopted or placed in a legal guardianship, you still may be eligible for extended foster care if your legal guardian/adoptive parent passes away or is no longer supporting you.
 There are two organizations with lawyers who can help you figure out if you qualify for extended foster care: the Alliance for Children’s Rights, and the Children’s Law Center.

 How do I re-enter foster care?

 To get started, call the Department of Child and Family Services (DCFS) 800.540.4000.
 If you were on probation, and had a probation officer supervising your case, call 213.351.0243.
 Tell them you need help re-opening your foster care case.
-They will ask you basic questions to see if you are eligible.
 Make sure you give them information about how they can contact you.

-Voluntary Re-entry Agreement (VRA, SOC 163): This says that you want to come back into foster care.
+- A Voluntary Re-entry Agreement (VRA, SOC 163) saying that you want to come back into foster care.

-A 388(e) Petition (also called JV-466): This is a legal document asking the court to re-open your case.
+- A 388(e) Petition (also called JV-466), which is a legal document asking the court to re-open your case.
 Once you fill out a VRA and submit it to DCFS, a social worker must help you file the 388(e) petition.